Home » News » Industry News » Best Steel Sheet for Your Money

 The machinability of a material directly impacts manufacturing costs.

 Austenitic stainless steels generally offer excellent cold workability and weldability.
-However, welding duplex and super-duplex steels requires more precise control to ensure the correct ferrite/austenite ratio in the weld zone and prevent the precipitation of detrimental phases.
+Welding duplex and super-duplex steels needs careful control.
+This ensures the right ferrite/austenite ratio in the weld area.
+It also helps prevent harmful phases from forming.

 While nickel alloys offer excellent properties, they are more difficult to machine and weld, significantly increasing unit costs.